 The best Super Bowl halftime show of all time?
 Naturally, it was a bunch of lads from Dublin.
 Let's face it - there will never be another Super Bowl halftime show as good as U2 in 2002.

 There simply isn't anything that can top it.
-From the choice of songs (two absolute classics) to the incredible reaction from the crowd, the classy sans-politicking memorial all the way to Bono's enjoyably over-the-top showmanship.
-There isn't even any point in holding up other half-time shows as a comparison as it would be like comparing "The Tulsa Dirt Dogs Sunday slow pitch softball team" to "The Boston Red Sox".
+From the choice of songs (two absolute classics) to the incredible crowd reaction, the classy, sans-politicking memorial, all the way to Bono's enjoyably over-the-top showmanship.
+There isn't even any point in holding up other half-time shows as a comparison, as it would be like comparing "The Tulsa Dirt Dogs Sunday slow pitch softball team" to "The Boston Red Sox".

-U2 managed to do the almost impossible, by being both dignified and entertaining, in an often electric manner.
+U2 managed to pull off the almost impossible by being both dignified and entertaining in an often electrifying manner.
 They grabbed the attention of people all around the globe.
 It was the perfect performance for an imperfect time in our lives.

 "U2's two songs -- I wish it had been nine -- were perfect for the occasion.
 'Beautiful Day' was more baleful than what I heard on tour, and 'Where the Streets Have No Name' sounded better because it was less noisy than a usual concert, I think because of the backdrop of all the names of the people who died in the Sept.
 11 tragedy.
 I praise you, NFL, selfishly, for giving me 11 terrific minutes at halftime of a great event."